Kia Abdullah

-Kia Abdullah (born 17 May 1982) is a British novelist and travel writer.
+Kia Abdullah FRSL (born 17 May 1982) is an English novelist, journalist, and travel writer.
 She is the best-selling author of courtroom dramas Take It Back (HarperCollins, 2019), Truth Be Told (HarperCollins, 2020), Next of Kin (HarperCollins, 2021) and Those People Next Door (HarperCollins, 2023).
 She has written for The New York Times, The Guardian, The Times, The Financial Times, The Telegraph and the BBC, among other publications.

 Background

 Abdullah is of Bangladeshi descent and was born and brought up in the London borough of Tower Hamlets in a family of eight children.
 Of her childhood, Abdullah has said: "[People] imagine poverty and misery, hardship and hand-me-downs.
 Of course I forfeited my fair share of material pleasures but a household of noise and colour is far better than possessions and privilege."

 Education

 Abdullah was educated in England, with secondary schooling at the Central Foundation Girls' School.
 She graduated from Queen Mary, University of London with a first class in BSc Computer Science.
 Her final year thesis was titled A Program Slicing Tool for Analysing Java Programs.
 Abdullah has an IQ of 150.
 She was a member of Mensa International – a non-profit organization open to people who score at the 98th percentile of IQ – but left within a year of joining.